cifanip/quantitative-finance/README.md

 # Quant Research Portfolio (Finance)

-A collection of notes and case studies on quantitative finance **problem → theory (equations) → implementation → plots → evaluation → conclusions**.
+A collection of notes and case studies on quantitative finance.